-This speaker comes with four active transducers and two JBL signature bass radiator style woofers delivering monstrous sound along with hard-hitting bass that will rock the house down and get the neighbours complaining in no time.
+This speaker comes with four active transducers and two JBL signature bass radiator style woofers delivering monstrous sound along with hard-hitting bass that will rock the house down and get the neighbors complaining in no time.

 JBL Boombox has two sound modes.
 It delivers deeper bass and richer sound in indoor mode.
 When you switch to the outdoor mode you get a more expansive sound with strong bass and longer playtime.

 Wireless Bluetooth Streaming:

 You can wirelessly connect up to two smartphones or tablets to the speaker and take turns playing music from your device and listen to the exceptional stereo sound.
 When I tested the Bluetooth range outdoors.
 I could get about 90 feet away from the speaker on my phone.

 This built-in rechargeable Li-ion battery can support up to 24 hours of playtime and also can charge devices via dual USB ports located in the waterproof compartment at the back.

 If you play your music at the top volume you can expect to get around 15 hours of playtime but if you play your music at 50% volume then you will get closer to the 24 hours and maybe even a little more.
 Also charging other devices from the Boombox will also affect battery life.

 The Boombox has 5 LED lights on the bottom that indicates battery life.
 With 24-hour battery life, you can easily forget to check.
 If you are down to the last LED, don’t worry, you still have about 8 hrs left of playtime.
 When the light starts flashing red, you probably still have about an hour of playtime.
 Recharging from dead takes about 4 hrs.